 If it were not for the community spirit of Annie and Andrew Bannatyne and their acts of generosity over a century ago, there would be no Health Sciences Centre today.
 They were leaders, influencers, visionaries, and champions.

-Annie, who had Irish and Indigenous roots, was the daughter of Andrew McDermot and Sarah McNab.
+Annie, who was Red River Métis, was the daughter of Andrew McDermot and Sarah McNab.
 She was renowned for her hospitality, energy, and ability to bring people together in common cause.
 Through the Ladies of the Province—an association that later became the White Cross Guild—Annie and her colleagues raised funds for the poor and for health care.